simeonkr/HaGL/README.md

 ## Installation

+Please make sure that you have installed the correct headers and static libraries for OpenGL development on your system, as well as freeglut for running the GLUT backend.
+(For example, in Debian/Ubuntu, ensure that the packages `libgl-dev`, `lib-glu1-mesa-dev`, and `freeglut3` are installed.)

-With the latest version of [Haskell Cabal](https://www.haskell.org/cabal/) installed:
+Then with the latest version of [Haskell Cabal](https://www.haskell.org/cabal/) installed:

 ```
 cabal update